CloudLabs-MOC/CloudLabs-SEED/Network Security/Firewall/Firewall.md

 ---------- -------------------- ------- -----------
 Table Chain Rule Action

-The rule is the most complicated part of theiptablescommand.
+The rule is the most complicated part of the iptables command.
 We will provide additional informa- tion later when we use specific rules.
 In the following, we list some commonly used commands:

 // List all the rules in a table (without line number)